trustoverip/concepts-and-terminology-wg/.github/ISSUE_TEMPLATE/concept-proposal.md

 ## Citations

 Reference any notable public documents where the term is used, with a quote from them.
+For example:

+* [Australian Museum](https://australianmuseum.net.au/learn/species-identification/ask-an-expert/what-is-a-mammal/): "Mammals are vertebrates with hair, mammary glands used to suckle young with milk, a diaphragm, three bones in the middle ear, and a lower jaw made up of a single pair of bones that articulates in a unique way with the skull."

 ## Status